r-devel/r-project-web/md/bugs.md

 If your problem is definitely a bug - either because it falls into one of the bug categories above, or because you've asked people for help and they've confirmed it's an issue - it's time to submit a report so that it can be fixed.

 Depending on the problem, you might need to submit bug reports in different places.
 The first step is to see which package the function with a bug comes from.
-The R Core team only maintains the core language (the “base” package) and the compiler, datasets, graphics, grDevices, grid, methods, parallel, splines, stats, stats4 and tcltk packages.
-If your bug is in a different package, you should submit your report to the package maintainer.
-The `bug.report` function directs you to the right place for a given package, either opening the relevant bug tracking web page or helping you to compose an email to the package maintainer.
-However this function is disabled in IDEs such as RStudio to avoid misuse, therefore the following describes how to identify the right place to submit a report.
+The R Core team only maintains the core language and the R packages labelled with `Maintainer: R Core Team <R-core@r-project.org>`.
+You can see this label by running something like `packageDescription("graphics")` in R.

+If your bug is in `somePkg` and that is not maintained by the R Core team, you should submit your report to the package maintainer.
+Running `bug.report(package = "somePkg")` directs you to the right place, either opening the relevant bug tracking web page or helping you to compose an email to the package maintainer.
+(This function is disabled in IDEs such as RStudio to avoid misuse; the following describes how to identify the right place to submit a report.)

-In the case of a contributed package, you should look at the package description, either via R help, or by looking at the relevant webpage of the package repository, e.g. [CRAN](https://cran.r-project.org/web/packages/available_packages_by_name.html) or [Bioconductor](https://www.bioconductor.org/packages/release/BiocViews.html#___Software).
+Start by looking at the output of `packageDescription("somePkg")`, or look at the R help for the package, or look at the relevant webpage of the package repository, e.g. [CRAN](https://cran.r-project.org/web/packages/available_packages_by_name.html) or [Bioconductor](https://www.bioconductor.org/packages/release/BiocViews.html#___Software).
 Some packages have a bug submission page, such as an issue tracker on GitHub, listed under the `BugReports` field in the package description.
 If you follow this link you may find your bug has already been reported, otherwise you can submit your report there, following the guidelines on bug reporting discussed below.
-If there is no bug submission page, you should email your bug report to the package maintainer via the address in the package description.
+If there is no bug submission page, you should email your bug report to the package `Maintainer` via the address in the package description.

 If your bug is in the language, though, or the Core-supported packages, you should submit your report to R's [Bugzilla](https://bugs.r-project.org/bugzilla3/).
 It is important to try to make sure that the report isn't extraneous.
 The easiest way to do this is to first look at the [upcoming changes in R](https://svn.r-project.org/R/trunk/doc/NEWS.Rd), to see if the bug has already been patched (just not released yet), and to [browse the latest bug reports](https://bugs.r-project.org/bugzilla/buglist.cgi?bug_file_loc_type=allwordssubstr&bug_status=NEW&bug_status=ASSIGNED&bug_status=REOPENED&bug_status=UNCONFIRMED&bugidtype=include&chfieldto=Now&cmdtype=doit&emailassigned_to1=1&emailassigned_to2=1&emailcc2=1&emailreporter2=1&emailtype1=substring&emailtype2=substring&field0-0-0=noop&long_desc_type=substring&order=bugs.delta_ts%20desc&query_format=advanced&short_desc_type=allwordssubstr&type0-0-0=noop) or [search for the bug](https://bugs.r-project.org/bugzilla/query.cgi) in Bugzilla to see if (even if it hasn't been patched yet) it has been reported.
 If your bug has not yet been reported or fixed, you can report the bug following the guidelines in the section [Writing a good bug report](#writing-a-good-bug-report).
 If you have a patch accompanying your bug, see the section [How to submit patches](#how-to-submit-patches).

 If you wish to submit a feature request, rather than a bug report, your best bet is to ask about it first on the [r-devel](https://stat.ethz.ch/mailman/listinfo/r-devel) mailing list.
 If the feedback is positive, you can submit your suggestion using the bug reporting form on Bugzilla, where you should select `Wishlist` in the `Component` field and start your summary with `Wishlist:`.

-Issues related to the Windows port of R should be sent to [R-windows@R-project.org](mailto:R-windows@R-project.org).

 Issues related to message translations should be sent to the last translator or to the relevant [translation team](https://developer.r-project.org/TranslationTeams.html).
 To find the last translator, you will need to look at the comments at the top of the relevant `.po` file in the R source code, for example German translations of messages in the base package are in `src/library/base/po/R-de.po`.
 You can download the R source code from CRAN, or otherwise [browse the R-devel sources](https://svn.r-project.org/R/trunk/) or [their mirror on GitHub](https://github.com/wch/r-source).